-Any individual who is receiving SSI based on a disability where drug addiction or alcoholism is a contributing factor material to the finding of disability must comply with the DA&A treatment requirements.
+1994 (Public Law 103-296, enacted August 15).
+Any individual who is receiving SSI based on a disability where drug addiction or alcoholism is a contributing factor material to the finding of disability must comply with the DAA treatment requirements.
 The individual must accept appropriate treatment when it is available and comply with the conditions and terms of treatment.
 Instances of noncompliance with the requirements result in progressively longer payment suspensions.
-Before payments can resume, the individual must demonstrate compliance for specific periods; 2 months, 3 months, and 6 months, respectively, for the first, second, third and subsequent instances of noncompliance.
-An individual who is not in compliance with the DA&A treatment requirements for 12 consecutive months shall not be eligible for payments; however, this does not prevent such individuals from reapplying and again becoming eligible for payments.
+Before payments can resume, the individual must demonstrate compliance for specific periods; 2 months, 3 months, and 6 months, respectively, for the first, second, third, and subsequent instances of noncompliance.
+An individual who is not in compliance with the DAA treatment requirements for 12 consecutive months shall not be eligible for payments; however, this does not prevent such individuals from reapplying and again becoming eligible for payments.

-SSI disability payments based on DA&A are also limited to a total of 36 benefit months (beginning March 1995) regardless of whether appropriate treatment is available.
-Months for which benefits are not due and received do not count towards the 36-month limit.
+SSI disability payments based on DAA are also limited to a total of 36 benefit months (beginning March 1995) regardless of whether appropriate treatment is available.
+Months for which benefits are not due and received do not count toward the 36-month limit.

-Payments based on DA&A must be made to a representative payee.
+Payments based on DAA must be made to a representative payee.
 Preference is required to be given to community based nonprofit social service agencies and federal, state, or local government agencies in representative payee selection.
-These agencies when serving as payees for individuals receiving payments based on DA&A may retain the lesser of 10 percent of the monthly benefit or \$57 (indexed to the consumer price index (CPI)) as compensation for their services.
+These agencies when serving as payees for individuals receiving payments based on DAA may retain the lesser of 10 percent of the monthly benefit or \$50 (adjusted annually after 1995 by the Consumer Price Index [CPI]) as compensation for their services.

 Establishment of one or more referral and monitoring agencies for each state is required.

-Public Law 104-121, enacted March 29

-An individual is not considered disabled if DA&A is a contributing factor material to a finding of disability.
+1996 (Public Law 104-121, enacted March 29).
+An individual is not considered disabled if DAA is a contributing factor material to a finding of disability.

-Applies DA&A representative payee requirements enacted under Public Law 103-296 to disabled SSI recipients who have a DA&A condition and are incapable of managing their benefits.
+Applies DAA representative payee requirements enacted under Public Law 103-296 to disabled SSI recipients who have a DAA condition and are incapable of managing their benefits.
 In addition, these recipients shall be referred to the appropriate state agency administering the state plan for substance abuse treatment.